-Docosahexaenoic Acid Increases the Brain Resolution Lipid Mediators of Inflammation in Rat Pups Prenatally Exposed to Alcohol
+Docosahexaenoic Acid Increases the Pro-Resolving Brain Lipid Mediators of Inflammation in Rat Pups Prenatally Exposed to Alcohol

 This article is not in any list yet, why not save it to one of your lists.Abstract

-The fetal alcohol spectrum disorder (FASD/FAS) is a chronic inflammatory process of the fetal brain induced by alcohol and mediated by pro-inflammation (PILM) and pro-resolution (PRLM) lipid mediators of inflammation.
-DHA (Docosahexaenoic acid) is an essential precursor of PRLM.
-A study of the response by the lipid mediators of inflammation to alcohol insult and DHA supplementation can provide vital information on the pathogenesis of FASD/FAS and the potential ameliorative role of DHA.
-Four groups of timed pregnant rats were studied: Control, low dose (1.6 g/kg/day) and high dose (2.4 g/kg/day) alcohol and high dose alcohol (2.4 g/kg/day) + DHA, (1250 mg/kg/day of DHA).
+Fetal alcohol spectrum disorder (FASD/FAS) is a chronic inflammatory process of the fetal brain induced by alcohol and mediated by pro-inflammatory (PILM) and pro-resolving (PRLM) lipid mediators of inflammation.
+DHA (docosahexaenoic acid) is an essential precursor of PRLM.
+A study examining the response of lipid mediators of inflammation to alcohol insult and DHA supplementation can provide vital information on the pathogenesis of FASD/FAS and the potential ameliorative role of DHA.
+Four groups of timed pregnant rats were studied: control, low-dose (1.6 g/kg/day) and high-dose (2.4 g/kg/day) alcohol, and high-dose alcohol (2.4 g/kg/day) + DHA (1250 mg/kg/day).
 The pups were delivered on day 20, and their whole brain was examined for lipid mediators by liquid chromatography mass spectroscopy.
-The following biomarkers of brain lipid mediators were studied, viz., PILM (LTB4, PGE2, PGF2a, TXB2) and PRLM (LXA5, 4-HDoHE,17-HDoHE and MaR1n-3, DPA).
-The brain PILM and PRLM concentrations decreased sig-nificantly (p< 0.001) with high dose alcohol.
-However, high dose alcohol + DHA resulted in a significant (p< 0.001) increase in PRLM levels, viz, LXA5, MaR1n-3 DPA, 17-HDoHE and threefold increase in 4-HDoHE.
-We conclude that brain lipid inflammation can be ameliorated by DHA by mobilizing PRLM.
+The following biomarkers of brain lipid mediators were studied, namely, PILM (LTB4, PGE2, PGF2α, TXB2) and PRLM (LXA5, 4-HDoHE, 17-HDoHE, and MaR1n-3, DPA).
+The brain PILM and PRLM concentrations decreased significantly (p < 0.001) with high-dose alcohol.
+However, high-dose alcohol + DHA resulted in a significant (p < 0.001) increase in PRLM levels, viz., LXA5, MaR1n-3 DPA, 17-HDoHE, and a threefold increase in 4-HDoHE.
+We conclude that DHA supplementation in alcohol-exposed pregnant rats significantly increased levels of brain pro-resolving lipid mediators in the offspring, suggesting a potential role in modulating the inflammatory response.